A Definitive Guide to Downtown LA’s Gay Bars

 We love Redline.
 This little bar is located on the corner of S Los Angeles and E 6th street, only two blocks away from Exchange LA (host of many annual LA circuit events).
 It is located on the first floor and is pretty much one big open space with large windows for people watching.

 Looking for a new weekly drag show to attend?
 Every Wednesday night they host “Draglicious Wednesdays,” hosted by RuPaul Season 2 finalist Pandora Boxx.
 Find yourself in downtown any other day of the week?
 Happy hour is hosted from 5-8 pm during the week.
-They offer both small bite and flatbread food options, and have a similar handcrafted cocktail menu to West Hollywood’s St. Felix.
+They offer both small bite and flatbread food options and have a similar handcrafted cocktail menu to West Hollywood’s St. Felix.

 This place is so new it doesn’t even have a website yet!
-Located on 7th and S Broadway, this two-level space features a beautiful bar and seated area, outdoor street-level smoking patio, and dark leather booths for parties who want to engage in discreet conversation.
+Located on 7th and S Broadway, this two-level space features a beautiful bar and seated area, an outdoor street-level smoking patio, and dark leather booths for parties who want to engage in discreet conversation.
 The decor screams sophistication and peculiarity, with captivating murals on the walls and furniture to match.

 We love this place for their bottomless mimosa brunch on the weekends, house disco/funk music, and a calendar that boasts new and unusual events you would never see in West Hollywood (take their Banana Hammock Tiki Sunday, for example).

-This bar retains a loyal Latin clientele, and features drag and other events that are catered to this community.
+This bar retains a loyal Latin clientele and features drag and other events that are catered to this community.
 We especially love this place for the Latin music, lack of cover charges, and some of the best margaritas in town.

 You can find this bar between W 2nd and 3rd on S Main Street, walking distance from the Bradbury.
 For more things to do in Los Angeles, check out the Daymaker app.